Published

 9 ways to help your gassy newborn

-When your baby starts grunting, pushing out toots, and you catch a whiff of something funky, it’s probably a sign that your baby is passing gas.
-Passing gas is normal, but when it starts to build up, it can lead to discomfort, pain, or even bouts of colic.
-Since dealing with a gassy baby isn’t fun for anyone, we'll walk you through the ins and outs of all things gas — triggers, how to spot it, and ways to offer your baby some relief.
-With a few tricks up your sleeve, you might turn that farty baby into one happy camper.
-And if you need a few bonus tips, don’t forget Summer Health pediatricians are just a text away.
+When your baby starts grunting, burping, pushing out toots, and you catch a whiff of something funky, it’s probably a sign that your baby is passing some gas.
+Passing gas is normal, but when gas builds up in their belly, it can lead to discomfort, pain, or even bouts of colic.
+Since we're all too familiar with the charm of a farty baby (jokes on jokes!), we're going to teach you the ropes of all things gas, burps and farts - triggers, how to spot it, and ways to offer your baby some relief (and maybe even preserve your sanity too!).

 Dahlia Rimmon, RDN